AffanZulfiqar/Sentinel-Options/README.md

 You can interact with Sentinel Options via the **Dashboard** or the **CLI**.

 ### 1. The CLI (Command Line Interface)
-This project fulfills the hackathon CLI requirement with a dedicated command-line tool.
+Order execution strictly routes through **Alpaca's official CLI** (`alpaca order submit`) to fulfill the hackathon compliance requirement. `cli.py` is a separate, dedicated operator tool used for quick status checks and manual analysis.

 ```bash
 # Check your Alpaca portfolio status